fgrehm/lmk/README.md

 But that's not enough, what if you miss the notification while you are away from the keyboard?
-Well, in that case `lmk` will keep letting you know that the command finished every minute until you go back to the terminal session that you left the command running and hit Enter.
+Well, in that case `lmk` will keep letting you know that the command finished every 30 seconds until you go back to the terminal session that you left the command running and hit Enter.

 ```